CocoaLumberjack/CocoaLumberjack/Documentation/PerLoggerLogLevels.md

 ```

 You can still use the old method `+addLogger:`, this one uses the `DDLogLevelVerbose` as default, so no log is excluded.

+You can retrieve the list of every logger and level associated to DDLog via the `[DDLog allLoggersWithLevel]` method.